japila-books/spark-sql-internals/docs/spark-sql-DataSource.md

 * [DataFrameReader.load](DataFrameReader.md#load) operator is used (to create a source node)

-* xref:spark-sql-DataFrameWriter.adoc#save[DataFrameWriter.save] operator is used (to create a sink node)
+* xref:spark-sql-DataFrameWriter.md#save[DataFrameWriter.save] operator is used (to create a sink node)

 * (Structured Streaming) `DataStreamReader.load` operator is used